-California Penal Code 1214.1 PC imposes a $100.00 fine on a person who fails to appear in court for a required criminal proceeding.
-This applies to proceedings for
+California Penal Code 1214.1 PC imposes a $100 civil assessment for failing to appear in court for a required criminal proceeding such as an arraignment, trial, or sentencing hearing.
+This applies whether the case is for:

 Our California criminal defense attorneys will highlight the following in this article: